Legisign/bibparse/README.md

 * `parse(data)` -- parse string data into a BibTeX entry

-### 4. BibParser class
+### 4. Bibliography class

 The main class.
-Given an optional filename argument opens and parses the file and returns a `BibParser` object.
+The constructor can be given an optional filename argument; the file is opened and parsed automatically.

 #### 4.1  Methods